FrazTheWizard/TheCProgrammingLanguage/exercises/exercise4-9.md

 TLDR - the buffer holding input characters `char buf[BUFSIZE];` should be an `int`.

-I realised a bug to terminate the program would be send the character that was equal to the value of EOF (-1).
+I realised a bug to terminate the program would be to send the character that was equal to the value of EOF (-1).
 But I didn't find it easy to do.

 As I understand now, a lot of the "why?" confusion came from character encodings and displaying characters through different tools.
 Values would dispay differently on every tool I was using: